Git Reset Hard Explained: Irreversibly Deleting Commits (Caution!)

 What is Git Reset?

 allows you to undo changes by moving the current branch pointer to a different commit.
-This has the effect of “rewinding” the state of your repository to an earlier point in time.
+This has the effect of rewinding the repository’s state to an earlier point in time.

-There are a few different modes you can use with reset
+There are different modes that can be used with reset

 :

-- —soft: Moves the branch pointer but leaves your staging area and working directory unchanged
+: Moves the branch pointer but leaves the staging area and working directory unchanged.--mixed

-- —mixed: Moves the branch pointer and resets the staging area, but not the working directory (this is the default mode)
+: Moves the branch pointer and resets the staging area, but not the working directory (this is the default mode).--hard

-- —hard: Moves the branch pointer and resets BOTH the staging area and working directory
+: Moves the branch pointer and resets BOTH the staging area and the working directory.

 Depending on the mode used, reset

-can discard commits, unstage changes, or even permanently delete work, so it’s important to understand what each option does before using it.
+can discard commits, undo changes, or even permanently delete work.

-Before performing a hard Git reset, you need to identify the last known good state of your codebase.
-This is the commit where your code was functioning as expected, before the introduction of any problematic changes.
+Before performing a hard reset, you need to identify the last good state.
+This is the commit where the code worked as expected or before problematic changes were made.

-With the commit ID in hand, you can now proceed to perform the Git reset.
-Open your terminal or command prompt and navigate to your local Git repository.
-Then, execute the following command:
+With the commit ID, I can now perform the Git reset.
+To do this, I open the terminal and navigate to my local Git repository.
+Then I execute the following command:

 git reset --hard <commit-id>